rafaelrezend/rafaelrezend.github.io/_posts/2013-07-20-persistence-with-hibernate.markdown

 This is the nearly the simplest way to setup and use Hibernate, although it is indeed a powerful tool with many other features.

 The [Hibernate Community Documentation](http://docs.jboss.org/hibernate/orm/4.2/devguide/en-US/html/) is undoubtedly the best starting point.

+The complete example including Data Access Objects (DAO) can be found in my [repository](https://github.com/rafaelrezend/HibernateSandbox).